Data Model

 Quality of an Address and Recipient

-In the response JSON, you will see a block called resultClassDetails with four parts:
+In the response, you will see a block called resultClassDetails with four parts and the overall resultClass.
+This information provides an evaluation of the quality of the input.

 "resultClassDetails": {